-READINGS: all readings are listed in chronological order of original publication (except A.2, below).
-As you will note from these chronological listings, this debate has not elicited much in the way of new literature in recent years; but that does not mean that the issue has died out in the minds of economic historians.
+The role of religious factors in entrepreneurship and modern industrialization all readings are listed in chronological order of original publication.
+As you will note from these chronological listings, this debate has not elicited much in the way of new literature in recent years (except for my own two recent publications); but that does not mean that the issue has died out in the minds of economic historians.